ntidev/SyncBundle/README.md

 ```

-The server will return the both the `changes` , `newItems`, `failedItems` ,and the `deletes`.
+The server will return the both the `changes` , `newItems`, `failedItems` , and the `deletes`.
 The `changes` will contain the `data` portion of the array returned by
 the repository's implementation of `SyncRepositoryInterface`.
 The `deletes` will contain the list of `SyncDeleteState` that were recorded since the
 specified timestamp.
 The `newItems` will contain the list of `SyncNewItemState` which means the new items that were created since the provided timestamp
 including the UUID that was given at the time (This is helpful to third party devices when first pulling the information they can verify if an item was already created
 but they don't have the ID of that item in their local storage and avoid creating duplicates in the server).
 The `failedItems` will contain the list of `SyncFailedItemState`, each item in this list
-contains an `errors` JSON property with the list of errors founds processing the creation or update of the entity.
+contains an `errors` property with the errors founds processing the creation or update of the entity.

 The `_real_last_timestamp` should be used as it can help with paginating the results for a full-sync and help the client
 get the real last timestamp of the last object in the response.
 This has to be obtained in the repository and can be done
-by simply looping through the array of objects and getting the latest updatedOn.
+by simply getting the last item from the repository's result and calling the `getLastTimestamp()`.

 From this point on, the client must keep a track of the `_real_last_timestamp` in order to perform a sync in the future.